flaneurette/Health-Library/Documents/Safety/Risk-Aversion/README.md

 ### 2. Choking

 * Food, small objects, or even dental appliances.
-* Happens more often than most realize—especially in elderly or small children.
+* Happens more often than most realize-especially in elderly or small children.

 ### 3. Poisoning (including medication errors)